-In the Wye Valley, where the English hills roll gently towards Wales, sits Westbrook Court.
+In the Golden Valley, where the English hills roll gently towards Wales, sits Westbrook Court.
 This is where England finds its soul.
-The stressed and the put-upon come here to read in bookish Hay-on-Wye, to potter the litany of specialist shops, country pubs and ancient churches, or to test their legs on Merbach Hill and Hay Bluff.
+The stressed and the put-upon come here to read in bookish Hay-on-Wye, to potter the array of independent boutiques and bookshops, visit the best of the local country pubs and ancient churches and the famous Black and White villages, or to test their legs on Merbach Hill and Hay Bluff.

-Once a multi-awarded B&B, Westbrook Court now offers serious R&R to a select group of your own choosing.
-Get 19 friends and family together (plus infants) and live an authentic life.
-Explore the five acres, pick fruit from the orchard, laze in the hammock beneath the willow tree, burn some logs, hang out in the hot tub.
+Once a multi-accolated B&B, Westbrook Court now offers serious R&R to a select group of your own choosing.
+Get 19 friends and family together (plus up to 5 children) and spread out across the huge rooms and wide open spaces and breathe out slowly.

-There are bugs to hunt, trees to hug, hedgerows for foraging, and a willow-tree swing.
-Escape to the private fields or for yomps up Merbach Hill and Little Mountain, or get together in the landscaped seating area for firepit fun.
+There are bugs to hunt, trees to hug, hedgerows for foraging, and an towering willow to picnic under Or escape to the private fields for stargazing or day gazing toward the empty horizons across the rolling patchwork fields..
+Or grab wellies and stomp and yomp up Merbach Hill and Little Mountain, or get together in the landscaped seating area for firepit, hot tub or bbq fun.

-Watch the ever-evolving night sky from the wood-fired hot tub.
-Head to the red-brick barn for table tennis or just to bat a bit of chatter back and forth on the hay-bale seating.
+Watch the ever-evolving starlight night sky from the wood-fired hot tub.
+Head to the red-brick barn for table tennis or just to bat a bit of chatter back and forth over a game of darts or foozeball.
 Laze or camp-out in the summer bell tent.
-Get some garden games going – volleyball, rounders, quoits and swing tennis.
+Get some garden games going or create an obstacle course.
 The fresh air and frolics are balm for the soul.

 Want to get together in gregarious groups?
 Want to be apart?
 With nine living areas, you can party, party, party, or just be apart.
 The main lounge is just the start.
 Live it large on squishy sofas and inviting armchairs, with games of cards of charades.
 Or escape to your own piece of paradise.